TheHighOrder/everquest/dkp.md

 * The character bidding must use it's own earned DKP.
 * Items won with DKP cannot be givin to other characters.
 * Items must be usable and useful for the character.
 That means the items race, class, level, and religion requirements must be met.
 Raid officers may allow bidding on items that are too low level that would otherwise rot.
 * Do not bid more DKP than the character has earned.
+The DKP posted on the website is what you have available when your item drops.
+The DKP awarded for the current raid is not usable until it has been posted after the raid.

 In the event someone bids more DKP than they have for the character the guild officers may impose a penalty taking away DKP up to double the amount that was overbid.